-On average, 1 quiz per week, usually completed in assigned groups.
-Most assignments will be completed in class and submitted to Gradescope.
-The purpose of participation is to improve your learning by 1) cooperation, communication and support among your classmates as you practice the skills required for success in the course; and 2) providing feedback on your progress to encourage reflection and improvement.
-Quizzes may include test questions from previous semesters.
+On average, 12 quizzes will be given per semester.
+All assignments will be completed in discussion in assigned groups.
+The purpose of participation is to improve your learning by: 1) cooperation, communication and support among your classmates as you practice the skills required for success in the course; and 2) providing feedback on your progress to encourage reflection and improvement.
+Quizzes will include test questions from previous semesters.
 You will get as much benefit from these quizzes as you choose to put forth in your effort and you are expected to correct your work after receiving feedback.
-Each quiz will contribute equally toward this category in the grade standards.
+Each quiz will contribute equally toward this category in your course grade.
 Refer to the Universal Absence Accommodation Policy for missed quizzes.